cuyu/thunderbolt100k/README.md

 ### How it works

-As you pip installed, a cmdline tool named `_thunderbolt100k` is registered to the PL9K.
-Each time you press the 'return' button in the terminal, PL9K will call the `_thunderbolt100k` command.
+As you pip installed, a cmdline tool named `thunderbolt100k` is also installed.
+Each time you press the 'return' button in the terminal, PL9K will call the `thunderbolt100k` command.

 In this command, it will firstly check if the recorded pid is still exist.
 If the process is not exist, it will then start a new process to poll the corresponding information.
 So there is a background process to poll necessary information in every given interval and in the foreground (here is the terminal process), it will take much less time to get the information as it is cached already.